AngleProtocol/angle-docs/new-module/vaults/README.md

 #### Isolated positions
 One interesting charateristic of vaults is that they are isolated meaning that a position of an address in a vault is totally separated from a position of the same address in another vault.

-One vault liquidation will have no impact on the others.
+One vault liquidation has no impact on the others.

 #### Debt transfers

-Thanks to the isolatation of positions, one could become under a risk of liquidation, while the other has plenty collateral and a much higher collateral ratio.
+Thanks to the isolation of positions, one could become under a risk of liquidation, while the other has plenty collateral and a much higher collateral ratio.

 In this case, users are able to perform a debt transfer, meaning that they will transfer part of their debt from one of their vault to another.

-This will lower the collateral ratio of the first vault, and increase that of the second one.
+This lowers the collateral ratio of the first vault, and increases that of the second.
 It allows users to rebalance their debt and collateral ratio between their different vaults.

 ### Dust Amount